Task Priors: Enhancing Model Evaluation by Considering the Entire Space of Downstream Tasks: Task Priors: Model Evaluation on Infinitely Many Tasks

 This theorem shows that the absolute objective from \ref{def:absolute} is equivalent to the associated relative objective in \ref{def:relative}.
-A crucial benefit of \cref{eq:relative} is that it only requires $\mG$ which could be built from $\mY$--or without labels at all.
+A crucial benefit of \cref{eq:relative} is that it only requires $\mG$, which could be built from $\mY$, or without labels at all.
 For example, in a classification setting, \cref{def:absolute} requires the categorical label for each sample, while \cref{def:relative} only requires to know which samples are from the same class {\em but not what that class is}.
-It is clear that building $\mG$ directly instead of $\mY$ is easier and cheaper to get as it reduces the amount of expert knowledge needed.

 In the {\em relative} objective, one no longer tries to predict $\vy_n$ from $\vx_n$, but instead tries to make the pairwise comparison of predictions $\mV\mV^\top$ aligned with the pairwise comparison of labels $\mY^\top\mY$.
-In particular, we clearly see that the left singular vectors of $f_{\vtheta}(\mX)$ no longer contribute to the loss--as expected since the optimal $\mW$ automatically maps them to the left singular vectors of $\mY$.
-Hence, we are left with the right singular vectors $\mV$ of $f_{\vtheta}(\mX)$ and its singular values that appear within $\mD$.
+In particular, we clearly see that the left singular vectors of $f_{\vtheta}(\mX)$ no longer contribute to the loss, as expected since the optimal $\mW$ automatically maps them to the left singular vectors of $\mY$.
+Hence, we are left with the right singular vectors $\mV$ of $f_{\vtheta}(\mX)$.
 Notice that the trace on the right hand side of \eqref{eq:relative} is not trivial, as $\mathbf V$ denotes the truncated SVD, and has orthogonal columns but does not necessarily have orthogonal rows.
-This is especially true when the number of data points exceeds the feature dimension.
+This is true in the typical case when the number of data points exceeds the feature dimension.
 So, since we can regard $\mY^\top \mY = \mG$ and $\mV\mV^\top$ is a valid kernel we can write as $\mK$, then we can write our trace as $-\frac1N \operatorname{Tr}(\mG \mK)$.